Objective D2: Decrease Corporate Energy Consumption and Greenhouse Gas Emissions

 Appliances and home electronics:

-- Run your dishwasher and other electrical appliances on "off-peak" hours late at night.
-This "load-shifting" reduces the amount of coal burned to meet peak electricity demands during the day.
+Run your dishwasher and other electrical appliances on "off-peak" hours late at night.
+This "load-shifting" reduces electricity demands during the day.

-- Unplug your second refrigerator or freezer if it is not being used: these can use $150 per year of electricity to keep running.
-Check out EnWin's Great Refrigerator Round-Up Program for incentives.
+Unplug your second refrigerator or freezer if it is not being used: these can use $150 per year of electricity to keep running.
+Check out 's Great ENWIN's Refrigerator Round-Up Program for incentives.

-- Check your home electronics for "phantom load:" products such as VCRs, DVD players and TVs can still draw power even when turned off.
+Check your home electronics for "phantom load:" products such as a VCR, DVD player or TV can still draw power even when turned off.
 Plugging these into a power bar can be used to ensure that the power is turned off.

 Invest in your home: